“Break these borders, please… We’ve been waiting with eyes wide open to retell a most upside wayward story

 Informally formal, perhaps… …

-Perchance, might they reinvest in our gaining nature?
+Perhaps, perchance – Might they reinvest in our gaining nature?

-A thrill to behold this particular locality’s modern day miracle
+A thrill to behold this particular locality’s modern day miracle.

-Please let it flow to the supportive core – What Richard Boyle 1st Earl of Cork would have wished for whilst his homeland partook in a fight to hold close to its beating stop/start heart again
+These stars have been spectacularly tapestried so as to capture your every conscience.
+Please, let it flow to the supportive core, what Richard Boyle (1st Earl of Cork) would have wished for whilst his homeland partook in a fight to hold close to its beating stop/start heart again

 From the tips of your pressed lips